-An important side effect of the Industrial Manslaughter Amendment Acts was that it created inconsistencies between State, Territory and Federal jurisdictions.
+One of the important side effects of the Industrial Manslaughter Amendment Acts was that it created potential inconsistencies between different State, Territory and Federal jurisdictions.
 These were summarised in briefing papers prepared by employers' organisations in the aftermath of its introduction (Fitzgerald, 2005).
-In addition to the ACT and Commonwealth legislation, Victoria implemented an Occupational Health and Safety Act 2004 which contains a 'Duty not to recklessly endanger persons at the workplace'.
-Western Australia's Occupational Health and Safety Act 1984 included provisions for industrial manslaughter under Section 21C.
-New South Wales' Occupational Health and Safety Amendment (Workplace Deaths) Act 2005 inserted a new Part 2A 'Workplace Deaths - Offence'.
+In addition to the ACT and Commonwealth legislation, Victoria has implemented an Occupational Health and Safety Act 2004 (VIC) which contains a 'Duty not to recklessly endanger persons at the workplace'.
+Western Australia's Occupational Health and Safety Act 1984 includes provisions for industrial manslaughter under Section 21C.
+New South Wales' Occupational Health and Safety Amendment (Workplace Deaths) Act 2005 inserts a new Part 2A 'Workplace Deaths - Offence'.
 There has been no industrial manslaughter legislation proposed for Queensland, Tasmania or the Northern Territory.
 South Australia has introduced the Occupational, Health Safety and Welfare (Industrial Manslaughter) Amendment Bill 2004 as a private members bill.
 Table 1 shows some of the differences between four of the State and Territory jurisdictions that have legislated in this area.
 The information for Southern Australia is based on the draft Bill.
-Further inconsistencies exist in the terms of imprisonment that are associated with similar offences in each of the jurisdictions.
-In consequence, similar offences might have radically different consequences in different parts of the same country.
+Similar inconsistencies exist in the terms of imprisonment that are associated with similar offences in each of the jurisdictions.
+Hence the critics of the ACT Industrial Manslaughter Amendment Act have argued that while it may introduce greater consistency within that State, it has encouraged a patch-work of legislation where similar offences might have radically different consequences in different parts of the same country.

-Australian Capital Territory New South Wales Western Australia Victoria Southern Australia Commonwealth Individual \$200k \$165k \$250k to \$312,500k \$184k \$500k \$9k Company \$1M \$1.65M \$500k to \$625k \$920k \$500k \$495k
+Australian Capital Territory New South Wales Western Australia Victoria Southern Australia Commonwealth Individual \$200k \$165k \$250k to \$184k \$500k \$9k \$312,500k Company \$1M \$1.65M \$500k to \$920k \$500k \$495k \$625k